-

 - Insulin: An anabolic hormone that promotes the storage of energy.
 It facilitates the conversion of glucose into fat (lipogenesis) and inhibits the breakdown of fat (lipolysis).
 It also promotes protein synthesis.

-- Glucagon: A catabolic hormone that mobilizes stored energy.
-It promotes the breakdown of fats and proteins to provide energy when glucose is scarce.
 The precise, moment-to-moment regulation of insulin and glucagon secretion by the pancreas is essential for providing a stable supply of energy to all body cells while allowing for storage during times of plenty.

 -